 |

 God is love.
-And because God
+Moreover, because God

-is love, a genuine Christian life does nothing but represent Gods love
+is love, a genuine Christian life does nothing but represent God’s love

 to the world.
 I mean that literally: as God presents his love to us, we in